tributech-solutions/tributech-docs/docs/consume_data/grafana.md

 ---
 title: Grafana
-sidebar_position: 6
+sidebar_position: 4
 ---

 # Consume Data via Grafana Dashboards

-In this guide you will learn how you can consume Datasets via the built in Grafana dashboards of your DataSpace Node.
+In this guide you will learn how you can consume Datasets via the built in Grafana dashboards of your Tributech Node.

 ### Prerequisites